VueGWT/vue-gwt/docs-source/book/introduction/README.md

 </ol>
 ```

+Vue GWT observes Java Collections for you.
+For now this observation work for `List`, `Set` and `Map`.

 Another difference with Vue.js is you must indicate your loop variable type.
 This is because Vue GWT compile templates expressions to Java and so needs the type information.
 You can import Java types in your template by using the `vue-gwt:import` element.